-Since the fakes in our proposed dataset very rarely contain strong visual artifacts that an image classifier could easily pick up, we have derived a variant that classifies not frames themselves, but their spatially high-pass-filtered versions: receives $\frac{1}{2} \cdot (F - g * F) + \frac{1}{2}$ as input´, where $F \in \mathbb{R}^{299\times 299\times 3}$ is a video frame and $g$ is a Gaussian kernel of size $5$, with standard deviation $\sigma = 1.1$.
-Our combination of $C$ and $S$, receives the same inputs as $\C$ and $\S$ and fuses the color and noise features just before entering $\M^2$, where the combined receptive field of the convolutional kernels has size $17 \times 17$.
-We extend $CS$ to which in addition to color and spatial noise receives temporal noise as a third input (see \cref{fig:detector}).
+Our combination of $C$ and $S$, receives the same inputs as $\C$ and $\S$ and fuses the color and noise features just before entering $\M^2$, where the combined receptive field of the convolutional kernels has size $17 \times 17$ (see \cref{fig:detectors}).
+We extend $CS$ to

-Temporal noise is extracted as follows: \begin{enumerate} \item Spatial low-pass filtering with a Gaussian kernel of size $49$ and deviation $\sigma = 7.7$.
-This suppresses high spatial frequencies that motion would turn into high temporal frequences. \item Temporal high-pass filtering of the form extracts high temporal frequencies for each pixel, where $F_i$ is the the frame to be classified. \item Batch normalization to the range $[0; 1]$ with mean $\frac{1}{2}$. \item Amplitudes below threshold $t$ are dampened by computing where for $f := \frac{10}{t}$ and $x := f \cdot (F - t)$.
-We initialize $t$ with $\frac{1}{40}$ and let the training process update it.